gitbra/ChromaticButtonAccordionRight/README.md

 *(Tested in MuseScore 3.6.2)*

 I am learning the chromatic button accordion and use MuseScore a lot to prepare my music.
-I needed an assistant to see at glance which buttons the right hand should press for a track, and to check the fingering in the annotations.
+I needed an assistant to:

+- see at glance which buttons the right hand should press for a track,
+- check the fingering in the annotations,
+- find some suitable chords within a defined scale.

 For what it's worth, here is the plugin for doing that!
 Enjoy.